akamai/terraform-provider-akamai/website/docs/g/faq.html.markdown

 2. Generate a Terraform configuration for the domain and contained objects
 3. Generate a command line script to import all defined resources

+Notes:
+1. Terraform limits the characters that can be part of it's resource names.
+During construction of the resource configurations invalid characters are replaced with underscore , '_'
+2. Terrform does not have any state during import of resources.
+Discrepencies may be identified in certain field lists during the first plan and/or apply following import as Terraform reconciles configurations and state.
+These discrepencies will clear following the first apply.

 It is recommended that the existing domain configuration (using the API or Control Center) be downloaded before hand as a backup and reference.
 Additionally, a terraform plan should be executed after importing to validate the generated tfstate.
 Note: The first time plan is run, an update will be shown for the provider defined domain fields: contract, group and wait_on_complete.

 ### Via Step By Step Construction